GabrielArcasa/GabrielArcasa/README.md

 # Eae!
-Eu sou Gabriel Arcasa um Desenvoldedor que faz jogos no tempo livre e no tempo não livre trabalha
+Eu sou Gabriel Arcasa um Desenvoldedor que faz jogos no tempo livre
 # Hello There!
-My Name is Gabriel, and i'am a Developer that make Games in the free time, and when not, Work.
+My Name is Gabriel, and i'am a Developer that make Games in the free time.
 ### Hey don't look my Commits here, i use more Azure Repos !! :)
  <div>
   <a href="https://github.com/GabrielArcasa">